Cornell-Tech-Urban-Tech-Hub/gtfs-realtime-performance/README.md

 The archived GTFS realtime data are retrieved from the Data Clinic AWS S3 bucket:
 - s3://dataclinic-gtfs-rt/norm/bus-mta-vp/vehicles/

+To learn more about the structure of GTFS Transit feed, please visit the [General Transit Feed Specification (GTFS) documentation](https://gtfs.org/documentation/overview/).

 ### Data Workflow
 1. Data Collection: First step is to fetch daily bus vehicle data from S3 bucket, using the speed calculator to transform it into daily bus speed data.